 Arouca 516 was the longest pedestrian suspension bridge in the world and Portugal's new wonder.
 The unique footbridge is rising 175m/574 feet from the Paiva River and Gorge.
 It is a 1.5-hour drive south of Porto and 3.5 hours from Lisbon, the capital city.

 The footbridge is 516 m long, surpassing the former record holder, the 494 m long Charles Kuonen Bridge in Switzerland.
-The "Ponte 516 Arouca" was inaugurated on May 2 in 2021.
+The "Ponte 516 Arouca" was inaugurated on May 2, 2021.

 Paiva River and Gorge are most impressive at a higher water level when the river is thundering during the winter and spring.
 To get access to the bridge, an online ticket is required.
-Due to COVID19 limited entry of 500 people daily, a maximum of 35 day-visitors for each tour, duration roughly half an hour.
+Limited entry of 500 people daily, a maximum of 35 day visitors for each tour, duration roughly half an hour.
 Tickets tend to be sold out for days in advance, and I bet for summer, it’ll be weeks.
 You can enter the bridge guided only.
 Ticket Booking

 This exceptional suspension bridge is even wheelchair accessible.
 Please, get in contact with them before for an extra slot!
 There is a similar bridge in Germany called Geierlay, but that isn’t accessible by wheelchairs, nor is it managed that well.
 There is an entrance fee requested for Arouca 516.
 IMO it is worth paying for the stunning bridge construction and the guides.
 Due to the pedestrian suspension bridge, jobs were developed, giving the guides a job instead of leaving their hometowns.

 - 10 Euros from the age of 65